Akashrine/jbr-11ty/src/posts/working-remotely-as-a-team/2020-10-14-working-remotely-as-a-team.md

     <figcaption>Video Call</figcaption>
 </figure>

-As the product manager of the customer care team which owns the internal platform, builds the B2B offer and manage the customer care domain (I should talk about [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) one day), I'm facing a lot of issues, talking to a lot of stakeholders, synchronizing with all my peers, following multiple features development.
+As the product manager of the customer care team which owns the internal platform, builds the B2B offer and manages the customer care domain (I should talk about [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) one day), I'm facing a lot of issues, talking to a lot of stakeholders, synchronizing with all my peers, following up with the development of multiple features.
 If we were not organized, I'd be drowning under pressure, stress and would be close to burnout.
 Good news for me, I'm not because, we've succeeded as a team to find our organisations and how to balance the nice rhythm of synchrone VS asynchrone.

 Let's talk about **remote work**.